hsfzxjy/lambdex/README.md

 ### Nested lambdexes

 Lambdexes can be nested to construct more complicated logics.
-Lambdexes regard the nested scoping rules in Python, i.e., inner lambdex captures names defined in its parent scopes.
+Lambdexes respect the nested scoping rules in Python, i.e., inner lambdex captures names defined in its parent scopes.
 For example, we can define [IIFE](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression) like in JavaScript to capture looping variables.

 <details open>
     <summary><em>show code</em></summary>